How to Buy Discount Raging Waters Los Angeles Tickets: 5 Cheap Ways

 Is Raging Waters the biggest waterpark?

-Do you need to bring your own towels to Raging Waters?
+Do you need to bring your own towels to raging waters?

-Does Noah’s Ark have lifeguards?
+Does Raging Waters have lifeguards?

 Is Raging Waters Bigger than Soak City?